Cherry in the glass puzzle needs lateral thinking to solve

 Recommended time limit: 20 minutes.

-The number of matchsticks being very small, only 4 in number, the puzzle should be easy to solve, you feel.
+The matchsticks being very few, only 4, the puzzle should be easy to solve, you feel.
 So go on, solve the two puzzles.
 It will surely be fun.

 Solution to the Cherry in the glass puzzle part 1: Move 3 matches to take the cherry out of wine glass without deforming the glass